GoogleCloudPlatform/cdmc/data-quality/README.md

 docker build -t cloud-dq .
 ```

 To execute the container locally:
 ```
-docker run -v $HOME/.config/gcloud:/root/.config/gcloud cloud-dq $PROJECT_ID $PROJECT_ID_GOV $REGION $CLOUDDQ_BIGQUERY_DATASET
+docker run -v $HOME/.config/gcloud:/root/.config/gcloud cloud-dq $PROJECT_ID_DATA $PROJECT_ID_GOV $REGION $CLOUDDQ_BIGQUERY_DATASET
 ```
 Note how we map the folder with the ADC token to the container to provide access, and pass the
 parameters which are eventually propagated to the `run_dq_engine.sh`

 ## Production deployment